 – Safety best practices: Use HTTPS whenever possible, avoid transmitting sensitive information over untrusted networks, and consider pairing Browsec with other privacy tools if you’re doing sensitive work.

-Pros and cons of Browsec on Edge
+Pros and cons of Browsec on Edge Best free vpn extension for chrome 2026

 Pros: